-In spite of being an aged (but elegant) fossil, the shallow man quickly became acquainted with the hip, pop music of the day, due to Taxi drivers insisting on having Sky Radio turned up as loud as possible, while simultaneously shouting into their phones while driving.
+Despite being an aged (but elegant) fossil, the shallow man quickly became acquainted with the hip, pop music of the day due to Taxi drivers insisting on having Sky Radio turned up as loud as possible while simultaneously shouting into their phones while driving.
 Several times I experienced drivers speaking in Dutch “I have a tourist in the Taxi going from Central Station to Ferdinand Bolstraat, easy money, forty Euros.”

-I knew several women that refused to take taxi’s in Amsterdam due to unwanted attention from Drivers in the past, and the shallow man personally grew tired of having to threaten drivers with the police or Taxiklacht.nl to prevent being ripped off.
-Yes, there were a couple of good exceptions.
-TCA generally provided good service and always stuck to the price on the meter, even if they sometimes provided cars that looked and smelled as if they had been used by the Taliban in Afghanistan for opium delivery.
+I knew several women that refused to take taxis in Amsterdam due to unwanted attention from Drivers in the past, and the shallow man personally grew tired of having to threaten drivers with the police or Taxiklacht.nl to prevent being ripped off.
+Yes, there were a couple of reasonable exceptions.
+TCA generally provided exemplary service and always stuck to the price on the meter, even if they sometimes provided cars that looked and smelled like the Taliban had used them in Afghanistan for opium delivery.

-Being not light of coin, the shallow man decided to opt-out of using the general taxi services and opted for use of Uber, who actually provide cars that are clean, and beautifully maintained with courteous drivers who actually get out of the car to open the door for their passengers.
+Being not light of coin, the shallow man decided to opt out of using the general taxi services.
+He opted for use of Uber, which provides clean and beautifully maintained cars with courteous drivers who get out of the car to open the door for their passengers.
 Refreshingly, they also refrain from holding long conversations on their smartphones while driving, nor do they inflict their personal taste in pap, sorry pop music on their passengers.

 In the words of the Edwin Hawkins Singers, oh happy day!

 No criminals posing as taxi drivers were hurt during the writing of this article.